 - 4.1 You will not be at risk of losing your job or suffer any detriment or retribution from the Council because you have raised a genuine concern.
 This will still be the case even if investigations subsequently show that there has been no improper conduct.
-However, if you are already the subject of disciplinary investigation or action, or your job has been placed at risk of redundancy, these proceedings will not be halted because you have raised a genuine concern, instead they will run concurrently. - 4.2 The Council does not tolerate any discrimination, harassment or victimisation and will take action to protect you if you have used this procedure to raise a genuine concern. - 4.3 If you ask for your identity to remain confidential, it will not be disclosed without your consent.
+However, if you are already the subject of disciplinary investigation or action, or your job has been placed at risk of redundancy, these proceedings will not be halted because you have raised a genuine concern, instead they will run concurrently. - 4.2 The Council does not tolerate any discrimination, harassment or victimisation and will take action to protect you if you have used this procedure to raise a genuine concern. - 4.3 Your identity will remain confidential, it will not be disclosed without your consent.
+For reporting purposes, you will be identified by a reference number.
 If the situation arises where the Council cannot resolve the concern without revealing your identity (for example, because your evidence is needed in court) this will be discussed fully with you as to whether and how the Council can proceed.